Diet

 Vitamin C

-• helps the body in the absorption of iron and other nutrients
+• Helps the body absorb iron and other nutrients

 Vitamin A

-It helps to promote tissue growth, develop good eyesight, and production of lots of hormones important for the body.
+Cantaloupe contains vitamin A, which is also essential for body growth.
+It helps promote tissue growth, develop good eyesight, and produce hormones important for the body.

 Folate

-Folate (B-vitamin) is also present in cantaloupe, which helps in the quick recovery of wounds, formation of blood cells, and converting carbohydrates into energy.
+Folate (a B-vitamin) is present in cantaloupe.
+It helps with quick recovery of wounds, formation of blood cells, and converting carbohydrates into energy.

-Cantaloupe also contains a small amount of fiber which is good for their digestive health, it promotes gastrointestinal motility and prevents the problems of constipation.
+Cantaloupe also contains a small amount of fiber which is good for digestive health.
+It promotes gastrointestinal motility and prevents constipation.

 Antioxidants

-Antioxidants also prevent the risk of a heart attack.
+Antioxidants also prevent the risk of heart attacks.

-A sufficient vitamin C intake will help your little friend fight various infections and diseases, additionally, vitamin C contributes to maintaining your cavy’s overall health.
+Sufficient vitamin C intake helps your piggy fight various infections and diseases.
+It also contributes to maintaining your cavy’s overall health.

-This can be obtained through fruits and vegetables (such as apple, broccoli, carrot, cabbage, spinach, and celery) or through eating pellets, specially designed for guinea pigs, or through dietary supplements.
+This can be obtained through fruits and vegetables (such as apple, broccoli, carrot, cabbage, spinach, and celery), through pellets designed for guinea pigs, or through dietary supplements.
+One cup of fresh cubed cantaloupe contains 78% of the daily vitamin C requirement.

 Cantaloupe Offers Antioxidants and Anti-Inflammatory Support

-There is clear evidence pointing that cantaloupe consumption genuinely grows the body’s protection against oxidative stress and mild to severe forms of inflammation.
+There’s clear evidence that cantaloupe consumption grows the body’s protection against oxidative stress and mild to severe forms of inflammation.

 Can Guinea Pigs Eat All Edible Parts of Cantaloupe?